 Advice guide

-This advice guide offers you insights and Q&As about the recommendations you’ll find inside each Timeshifter app to help you learn how to timeshift more effectively.
+This advice guide offers you insights and Q&As about the recommendations you’ll find inside Timeshifter to help you learn how to timeshift more effectively.

 What product are you using?